-These challenges thus led to the emergence of sourcing agents.
-They are a great reprieve for overwhelmed or inexperienced entrepreneurs that may not have the wherewithal to source goods.
+These challenges have led to the rise of sourcing agents.
+They are a valuable resource for busy or inexperienced entrepreneurs who may not have the time or connections to source quality goods.

 In today’s blog, we highlight how sourcing agents work, why their services matter, and also answer the top dollar question: how much do sourcing agents charge?